 We learned that it was the French who built the railroad which runs from Phnom Penh all the way up to the Thai border.
-Of course, during Cambodia’s dark years, the Khmer Rouge took control and banned the use of the tracks – yet another tactic to alienate Cambodia from the rest of their world.
+Of course, during Cambodia’s dark years, the Khmer Rouge took control and banned the use of the tracks – yet another tactic to alienate Cambodia from the rest of the world.

 Even after the fall of the Khmer Rouge, and right up until the 1990s, guerrillas would place mines all along the train route.
 This resulted in frequent attacks which meant the trains had to be fitted with large and long wooden platforms that were placed in front to trigger the mine before it could blast the main carriage.

-In the early 1980s, those who survived the Khmer Rouge developed the bamboo trains.
-Made from literal remains of Cambodia’s recent conflicts, wheels and axels were taken from old military vehicles and covered with a flatbed of bamboo.
+In the early 1980s, those who survived the Khmer Rouge developed bamboo trains.
+Made from literal remains of Cambodia’s recent conflicts, wheels and axles were taken from old military vehicles and covered with a flatbed of bamboo.
 Topped with a motor, usually from a bike or boat, all connected using a large rubber band.
 And voila – the bamboo train was born.

-The original bamboo train is about 6km from the centre, you can haggle and hire a tuk-tuk which will wait for you – we walked the 6 km and did so in 1 hour and 20 minutes, we do love to walk.
+The original bamboo train is about 6 km from the centre, you can haggle and hire a tuk-tuk which will wait for you – We walked the 6 km and did so in 1 hour and 20 minutes, we do love to walk.
 It was actually a really enjoyable walk; we used Maps.me to direct us.

 Phare Ponleu Selpak Circus School

-We didn’t get to visit the Battambang Circus School but our friend Kelly spoke very highly of it and so we wanted to give it an honourable mention.
+We didn’t get to visit the Battambang Circus School but our friend Kelly spoke very highly of it so we wanted to give it an honourable mention.